PaddlePaddle/docs/docs/guides/11_kernel_primitives_api/io_api_en.md

 > T: element type. </br>
 > NX: Each thread reads NX column data. </br>
 > NY: Each thread reads NY row data. </br>
 > BlockSize: Device attribute, which identifies the current device thread indexing method.
-For GPU, threadIdx.x is used as thread index, and for XPU, core_id() is used as thread index. </br>
+For GPU, threadIdx.x is used as the thread index, This parameter is not currently supported. </br>
 > Rank: The dimension of the original output data. </br>
 > IsBoundary: Identifies whether to fetch memory boundary judgment.
-When the total number of data processed by the block is less than NX x NY x blockDim.x, boundary judgment is required to avoid memory access crossing the boundary. </br>
+When the total number of data processed by the Block is less than NX * NY * blockDim.x, boundary judgment is required to avoid memory access crossing the boundary. </br>

 ### Parameters

-> dst: output register pointer, the size is NX x NY. </br>
+> dst: output register pointer, the size is NX * NY. </br>
 > src: pointer to raw input data. </br>
-> block_offset: The data offset of the current block, usually blockIdx.x x blockDim.x x NX. </br>
+> block_offset: The data offset of the current Block, usually blockIdx.x * blockDim.x * NX. </br>
 > config: Input and output coordinate mapping function, which can be defined by BroadcastConfig(const std::vector<int64_t>& out_dims, const std::vector<int64_t>& in_dims, int dim_size). </br>
 > total_num_output: the total number of original output data, to avoid fetching out of bounds, the parameter is only used when IsBoundary = true. </br>
 > stride_nx: Each column of data read needs to be offset by the stride_nx column. </br>